JerBouma/FinanceToolkit/README.md

 > **Earnings per Share (EPS)**

-The earnings per share (EPS) is a widely used financial metric that helps investors understand the profitability of a company on a per -share basis.
+The earnings per share (EPS) is a widely used financial metric that helps investors understand the profitability of a company on a per-share basis.
 It provides insight into the portion of a company’s earnings that is allocated to each outstanding share of its common stock.
 EPS is an important measure for investors and analysts when assessing a company’s financial performance and comparing it to other companies.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_earnings_per_share).

 > **Revenue per Share (RPS)**

-The revenue per share is an important metric that provides insight into a company’s ability to generate revenue on a per -share basis.
-It can help investors understand the company’s revenue -generation efficiency and its overall financial health.
+The revenue per share is an important metric that provides insight into a company’s ability to generate revenue on a per-share basis.
+It can help investors understand the company’s revenue-generation efficiency and its overall financial health.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_revenue_per_share).

 > **Price Earnings Ratio (PE)**